 This is the main way to get your Sky channels for less.
 You get to pick and choose which elements you sign up for.
-So a monthly entertainment pass will cost £9.99 a month, while the Kids pass and Hayu reality TV pass are both £3.99 a month.
-To get full HD you need to pay an extra £3 a month, which is one payment no matter how many different passes you get.
+So a monthly entertainment pass will cost £9.99 a month, while the Hayu reality TV pass is £3.99 a month.
+To get full HD and to watch on more than one device at the same time you need to pay an extra £5 a month.
+This is one payment no matter how many different passes you get.

-Channels on the Entertainment Pass include Sky One, Sky Atlantic, Sky Crime, Sky Comedy and Fox.
-You can also get UKTV channels such as Gold.
-Unlike with the full Sky subscription box sets are included here at no extra cost.
+Channels on the Entertainment Pass include Sky One (and its forthcoming replacement Sky Max), Sky Atlantic, Sky Crime and Sky Comedy.
+You can also get UKTV channels such as Gold and all the box sets for those channels.

 I’ve written in more detail about NOW TV here, as well as shared the latest offers.